-Why does emotional intelligence matter so much?
-Because highly emotionally intelligent people…
+Why does emotional intelligence at work matter so much?
+Because highly emotionally intelligent people:

-People with EI are great to have in the pipeline of future leaders because they possess the qualities that good leaders have: They are smart, empathetic, good decision makers, humble and self-aware.
+People with emotional intelligence are great to have in the pipeline of future leaders because they possess the qualities that good leaders have: They are smart, empathetic, good decision-makers, humble and self-aware.
 They are curious and want to continuously learn and improve, asking how and why, not what.
-They want to understand the bigger picture and be able to connect their tasks to how it’s helping the company progress forward.
+They want to understand the bigger picture and be able to connect their tasks to how it’s helping the company progress.

-People with EI are self-aware.
+People with emotional intelligence are self-aware.
 They know exactly what pushes their buttons and what frustrates others.
 They are able to stop themselves from overreacting and can also empathize with others to defuse any irritations they may have.
-Whether it’s with an irate customer or co-worker, having defusers on any team help resolve issues efficiently.
+Whether it’s with an irate customer or co-worker, having defusers on any team helps resolve issues efficiently.

 This article was published in August 2015 and has been updated.
 Photo by @galinkazhi/Twenty20